mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-23"></a>
 [Back to top](#top)
 ## NY-23 -- Rep. Tom Reed (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NY-23)
-## Committees
-Tom Reed is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $7,598,000 </b>in SC HEP grants.
 ```